rikublock/POAP-API2/README.md

   - POST `/event/claim` - claim NFT for an event
   - POST `/event/invite` - add new participants to an event
   - GET `/event/info/:id` - fetch details about one event
+  - GET `/event/link/:id` - fetch a masked invitation link for an event
   - GET `/events/public` - fetch a list of public events
   - GET `/events/owned` - fetch a list of user owned events
   - GET `/offers` - fetch a list of NFT offers